World can 'sleep well' after North Korea summit, Trump says

 Just months ago, Kim and Trump were trading threats and personal insults as the North conducted its sixth and most powerful nuclear test.

-Adam Schiff, a top US Democrat and staunch Trump critic, warned the standoff with Pyongyang was far from resolved.
+Adam Schiff, a top US Democrat and staunch Trump critic, warned the standoff was far from resolved.

-"North Korea still has all its nuclear missiles, and we only got a vague promise of future denuclearidation from a regime that can't be trusted.
+"North Korea still has all its nuclear missiles, and we only got a vague promise of future denuclearisation from a regime that can't be trusted.
 North Korea is a real and present threat.

 "So is a dangerously naive president," Schiff said.